That's TV: Mistreatment of staff

+Office and studio locations

 McEwan found evidence suggesting that That's Hampshire staff were sharing the office of That's Thames Valley in Reading.
 Ofcom said it is a licence condition for all local TV licensees to ensure that the main production base of the licensed service, and/or studio from which the licensed service is broadcast, is located within the licensed area.
 The regulator confirmed a station's office can be based outside of the licensed area, but prior written consent must be given.
 Ofcom said consent had not been given to That's TV.
 Ofcom added that it was investigating and would take action if it found a breach of licence had taken place.

 Ofcom also revealed that it was not taking any action against That's TV for apparent licence breaches.
 But evidence had previously been found that That's TV had already started operating stations from outside of the local communities.
 This evidence was found before That's TV submitted its plans for studio/office sharing across the network (for example, That's Hampshire explained above).
 McEwan also pushed Ofcom for details about where stations were located.
 Ofcom gave limited details in a Freedom of Information response published in the same article.
 Six of That's TV's 20 stations already did not have a studio or office in the licensed area.
 Five licences had an office in the licensed area but used a studio outside of the area to record programmes.
 That's Solent was one of nine licences that Ofcom believed had a studio in the licensed area.
 However, in what appeared to be a blunder, a YouTube video showed a That's Solent presenter reading out the station contact details for That's Salisbury during a pre-recorded bulletin on 5 February 2019.
 The presenter then gave the contact details for That's Solent.